 I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change

-The Exchange proposes to reduce the Options Orientation Fee.
-The text of the proposed rule change is attached to the proposed rule change as Exhibit 5.
-A copy of this filing is available on the Exchange's Web site at http://www.nyse.com, at the Exchange's principal office and at the Commission's Public Reference Room.
+The Exchange proposes to its Schedule of Fees and Charges for Exchange Services (the “Schedule”).
+While the change to the Schedule pursuant to this proposal will be effective upon filing, the changes will become operative June 1, 2009.
+The text of the proposed rule change is attached as Exhibit 5 to the 19b-4 form.
+A copy of this filing is available on the Exchange's Web site at www.nyse.com, at the Exchange's principal office and at the Commission's Public Reference Room.

 II.
 Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change

 In its filing with the Commission, the self-regulatory organization included statements concerning the purpose of, and basis for, the proposed rule change and discussed any comments it received on the proposed rule change.
 The text of those statements may be examined at the places specified in Item IV below.
 The Exchange has prepared summaries, set forth in sections A, B, and C below, of the most significant parts of such statements.